softwaresaved/byte-sized-rse/episodes/14-running-debugging.md

 This tells us something useful - that the problem occurs in the first iteration of the loop.
 So, this implies, the problem might be with the first line of data being processed, since the Python code is going through the data file line by line.
+Let's now stop the debugger by selecting the red square icon.

 If we re-run the debugger, we can go through this process again.
 And we can see something interesting when we get to the `if` statement.
 From the code, we know that the if statement is looking for an exclamation mark at the beginning of the line to indicate a comment.